mramanathan/pydiary_notes/README.md

 # pydiary_notes
-Running notes on work done on various per(t)sonal proejcts in Python
+Running notes on work done on various pet/rsonal proejcts in Python

 08,23-May/2016:
 ===============